 We strive to

-Welcome people from all nationalities, backgrounds, and identities
+Welcome qualified and motivated people from all nationalities, backgrounds, and identities

-Provide everyone with a supportive and collaborative environment for developing professionally and personally
+Provide everyone with a supportive and collaborative environment for professional and personal development

 Keep a growth mindset: success is the result of sustained effort, embracing challenges, persisting through failure, and seeking feedback

-Broaden participation in engineering by lifting others as we climb
+Broaden participation in aerospace engineering by being mindful of our blind spots, paying our opportunities forward, and lifting others as we climb

 Every group member is expected to